sirthias/pegdown/README.markdown

 * HARDWRAPS: Enables alternative handling of newlines, see [Github-flavoured-Markdown][]
 * AUTOLINKS: Enables plain (undelimited) autolinks the way [Github-flavoured-Markdown][] implements them.
 * TABLES: Enables support for tables similar to [MultiMarkdown][] (which is in turn like the [PHP Markdown Extra][] tables, but with colspan support).
+* HTML BLOCK SUPPRESSION: Suppresses the output of HTML blocks.
+* INLINE HTML SUPPRESSION: Suppresses the output of inline HTML elements.

 Note: _pegdown_ differs from the original Markdown in that it ignores in-word emphasis as in